 Excel will then prompt you to type in a password.
 Pick one out, but keep in mind that if you forget what it is, you’ll lose access to that document.

-Once you select a password, Microsoft Excel will prompt you to type it in every time you want to open that doc.
 Remember, this only protects the single target document.
-Each Excel document you want to protect with a password must be done so on an individual basis.
+Each Excel document you want to protect with a password must be done so on an individual basis, and you can check on whether or not a document is protected in the Info tab.